Skip to content

 Testing Cache Writer

 You will likely only need to change the module-id, if anything.
-This will run the service configuration you set up above for the cache writer, testing a cache write of objects for which uploadObject was set to true.
+This will run the service configuration you set up above for the cache writer, testing a cache write of each object for which uploadObject was set to true in test-settings.json.

 Command